2000 PSOE federal party congress: Background

 The congress was triggered by Joaquín Almunia's resignation as PSOE leader, following José María Aznar's landslide victory in the 2000 Spanish general election (both men pictured in 1997).

 Since the early 1990s, the Spanish Socialist Workers' Party (PSOE) had been embroiled in an internal power and ideological struggle between those following the doctrine of its deputy secretary-general, Alfonso Guerra (dubbed as guerristas), and those supporting the party's renovation, headed by party leader Felipe González (referred to as renovadores, Spanish for "renovators"); this had been publicly revealed in the 1994 party congress, which resulted in Guerra losing control of the party apparatus to the renovator faction.
 The 1996 Spanish general election saw the PSOE lose the national government for the first time since 1982, with José María Aznar of the People's Party (PP) becoming new prime minister through an alliance with peripheral nationalist parties, in what would be coined as the "Majestic Pact".

 A new party congress was called for June 1997 in order to define the PSOE's new role in opposition, but Guerra's continuity as deputy leader became the political focus and threatened party unity.
 In an attempt to end the struggle and force a full party renovation, González announced his surprise withdrawal from frontline politics.
-Joaquín Almunia was elected as new PSOE secretary-general, but the process was perceived as rushed, heavily influenced by the party's elites—the powerful regional leaders (coloquially referred to as barones, Spanish for "barons") as well as González himself—while other potential candidates, such as former public works minister Josep Borrell, were sidelined.
+Joaquín Almunia was elected as new PSOE secretary-general, but the process was perceived as rushed, heavily influenced by the party's elites—the powerful regional leaders (colloquially referred to as barones, Spanish for "barons") as well as González himself—while other potential candidates, such as former public works minister Josep Borrell, were sidelined.